Emily White and Steve Bingham

 available from Deveron Arts, Rizza's shop, or at the door

-David Ward, Steve Bingham, Jane Frere and Emily White at the 2010 premiere of e-mails from Palestine
+David Ward, Steve Bingham, Jane Frere and Emily White at the 2010 premiere of

 Photograph © Malcolm Crowthers